 The idiom “jumping the shark” is defined as the moment in time when a creative effort moves beyond the essential qualities that initially defined its success and progresses into absurdity.
-The publication of “The Sorcerer of Shaken & Stirred” by the New York Times is a perfect example of the transition into absurdity.
+The publication of “The Sorcerer of Shaken and Stirred” by the New York Times is a perfect example of the transition into absurdity.
 I’ve been holding my tongue on the topic of Alex Ott for the past week, just to see how things played out.
 Now that they have, for the most part, I feel compelled to publish my opinion because we can all learn from it.

-If you haven’t read the article you really should, otherwise some of what I say below might not make sense.
+If you haven’t read the article you really should, otherwise, some of what I say below might not make sense.
 There is also a video embedded in the article if you really what to experience the Ott.

-"Bartenders should never be people who come up with cocktails, because they have no education.” – Alex Ott
+“Bartenders should never be people who come up with cocktails because they have no education.” – Alex Ott

 This article first came to my attention on Facebook via bartender extraordinaire Alex Day.
 The comments from the bar community were quite entertaining, but the general impression was that Mr. Ott was way over the top.
 Many people wanted to avoid giving the “Bar Sorcerer” any more attention.
-It’s similar to a family that hides, or minimizes the behaviours of crazy Uncle Bob.
+It’s similar to a family that hides or minimizes the behaviours of crazy Uncle Bob.
 It’s understandable, but I prefer to face things head-on.

 Saying “bartenders” shouldn’t make drinks because they don’t have an education is a big insult.
 It’s like saying your mother sucks at cooking because she didn’t go to chef school.
 Media Training 101: Don’t make broad generalizations!

 Aside from the insulting comment towards bartenders, I have a couple of other issues.
 The first being—don’t make cocktails healthy.
 Trying to make alcoholic beverages a medicinal vector will only raise the hackles of the medical community and prohibitionists.
 Alcohol is a poison and I like my poison just the way it is.
-Plus, I don’t want to go to a bar where my “biosphere” is manipulated by some third rate practitioner of the proctological arts.
+Plus, I don’t want to go to a bar where my “biosphere” is manipulated by some third-rate practitioner of the proctological arts.
 I’ll leave my health to my qualified health team and my cocktails to my qualified bar team.

 As for his claim that he is well versed in aphrodisiacs, people have been saying that for millennia.
 By many accounts, the modern aphrodisiac is three cocktails and a thick wallet.